 Strategy 3: Hire a marketing firm

 Find the best day and time for your grand reopening celebration.
-One way to do this is by consulting your community’s calendar of events, sports schedules, road construction timelines, and other guides that will inform you about activities that may draw people close to your site or, conversely, keep them from attending your event.
+One way to do this is by checking your town’s calendar of events, sports schedules, road construction timelines, and other guides.
+These will help spot activities that may bring people close to your site or keep them from attending your event.

-For many businesses, weekends that don’t coincide with a major sporting event are ideal for grand reopening celebrations.
+For many businesses, weekends without a major sporting event or holiday are best for grand reopening celebrations.

 Strategy 5: Connect with your community

-One simple way to build a buzz about your new ownership is to get into the community and start spreading the word.
-Some ideas for doing this could include:
+Wondering how you’ll build a buzz about your new ownership?
+One way is to get into the community and start spreading the word.
+Here are some ideas that could work for your business:

-- Sponsoring a local team or co-hosting a community event to get exposure for your brand
+- Sponsor a local team or co-host a community event to get exposure for your brand.

-- Offering samples or coupons for your products at other neighborhood events
+- Offer samples or coupons for your products at other neighborhood events.

-- Talking about your grand opening with people you meet at other venues
+- Talk about your grand opening with people you meet at other venues.

 - Invite conversations about your business’s products or services.
-Keep the conversation focused on your potential customer’s preferences and not your own opinions of your products.
+Keep the dialog focused on your potential customer’s preferences and not what you think of your products.

-- Ask for feedback on your potential customers’ past experiences with the brand, and invite them to experience it in its newest iteration.
+- Ask for feedback on others’ past experiences with the brand.
+Then, invite them to experience it in its newest form.

-- Talk about the specials that will be happening during your reopening day celebration and how the discounts provide an excellent way to try a product that others are buzzing about.
+- Talk about the specials that will take place during your reopening day event.
+You might also mention the discounts you’re offering and how they provide a great way to try a product that others are buzzing about.

-- Bring signs that will leave a lasting visual impression on your target audience.
+- Bring signs, catalogs, or promotional materials that will leave a lasting visual impression on your audience.

 Strategy 6: Work your platforms